-Listed below are several of the Office of Online Learning’s recommended video creation resource websites and companion app(lications).
+Listed below are several of the Office of Digital Learning and Instructional Design Services’s recommended video creation resource websites and companion app(lications).
 Please make sure you cite the resource correctly when using any of these materials.

 Poodll and Big Blue Button are both supported by Mount Saint Mary College for instructor and student usages.
-Both programs that are fully supported by the Office of Online Learning and our external hosting service.
+Both programs that are fully supported by the Office of Digital Learning and Instructional Design Services and our external hosting service.